ykakarap/kubecon-na-22-capi-lab/3-cluster-topology.md

 docker-cluster-one-xbqb2-8wcbj                   Ready    control-plane   44m     v1.24.6
 ```

-NOTE!: Because we're executing the above topology changes using the Docker provider, your local system may not have sufficient resources to run 4 nodes.
+**Note!**: Because we're executing the above topology changes using the Docker provider, your local system may not have sufficient resources to run `4` nodes.
 If so, you can skip the control-plane scaling part and reduce the number of worker nodes to `2` from `3`.

 Feel free to continue experimenting with scaling.
-When you're done and ready to move forward, let's go back to our original topology configuration of 1 control plane node and 1 worker node.
+When you're done and ready to move forward, let's go back to our original topology configuration of `1` control plane node and `1` worker node.
 It's easy to do that by simply reapplying our original Cluster spec, which declares that configuration:

 ```bash
 kubectl apply -f yamls/clusters/1-docker-cluster-one.yaml
 ```

-## MachineHealthChecks and Remediation
+## Next: MachineHealthChecks and Remediation

 You are now in control of your Cluster's topology configuration!
 [Let's next explore MachineHealthChecks and Remediation for operational self-healing](4-machine-health-checks.md).